-Q.ai Invest hacks Wall Street with advanced artificial intelligence and big data to deliver hedge-fund strategies to all levels of investors.
-The app recommends customized portfolios tailored to your risk level and investment goals, and each automatically adapt to market conditions to keep you on track.
+Q.ai hacks Wall Street with advanced artificial intelligence and big data to deliver hedge-fund strategies to all levels of investors.
+The app recommends customized kits tailored to your risk level and investment goals, and each automatically adapt to market conditions to keep you on track.
 Its combination of highly sophisticated algorithms and total transparency promises you peace of mind without sacrificing control over your money.

-- Q.ai Invest leverages advanced quantitative techniques and coveted AI to generate investment recommendations and automatically adapt your portfolio to market conditions.
+- Q.ai leverages advanced quantitative techniques and coveted AI to generate investment recommendations and automatically adapt your portfolio to market conditions.